-Forgetting about the nameservers means increasing downtime of our website.
+Forgetting about the nameservers means increasing the downtime of our website.
 DNS propagation alone may take 24-72 hours.
-And what if there’s nothing to propagate, since nothing was changed?
+And what if there’s nothing to propagate since nothing was changed?
 You get your account on a different server with your domain pointing to an old one, where the account is likely to have been already removed.
 Not the best way to organize a transfer.

-Therefore, the first thing to do is to find out what the new nameservers are and change them at your domain registrar as soon as possible, so by the time your account is transferred, at least a half of propagation period is passed.
+Therefore, the first thing to do is to find out what the new nameservers are and change them at your domain registrar as soon as possible, so by the time your account is transferred, at least half of the propagation period is passed.